Netaji Bose was not a ‘Nazi collaborator’: T-shirt worn by aide of US Congresswoman sets off a storm

 For some American right wingers, Chakrabarti’s T-shirt was a handy stick with which to attack Ocasio-Cortez.

 After the Agency’s account, Newsweek picked up on Chakrabarti’s T-shirt from the December video.
-Said it’s headline: “Who was Subhas Chandra Bose?
+Said its headline: “Who was Subhas Chandra Bose?
 Alexandria Ocasio-Cortez senior staffer criticised for sporting image of Nazi collaborator.”

 That description of the Independence-era leader has not gone down well with Indians.